 Policy Summary

 Minority entrepreneurs are far more likely to rely on self-financing as opposed to having access to commercial lending.
-As a result, they are historically undercapitalized which affects the number of businesses founded and their survivability.
-This policy would allocate significant funding to entrepreneurs of color to help galvanize small businesses through grants, rather than loans.
+As a result, they are historically under-capitalized which affects the number of businesses founded and their survivability.
+This policy would allocate significant funding to provide grants, rather than loans, to entrepreneurs of color to help start small businesses.
 Additionally, the policy targets specific reforms to programs and regulations that would create a more equitable finance landscape.
 The set of policies are aimed at bridging the startup capital gap and eliminating the racial wealth gap through business ownership.

 Case for Equity